Budget 2025 and the Public Service

 Early retirement incentive program

 To manage reductions to the greatest extent possible through attrition and voluntary departures, Budget 2025 proposes a voluntary early retirement incentive program.
-Eligible employees may be able to retire with an immediate pension based on years of service, with no reduction for early retirement.
+Eligible employees would be able to retire with an immediate pension based on years of service, with no reduction for early retirement.

 Public Sector Pension Plans contribution rates